Malta implements e-Commerce VAT package rules

 01 October 2018

-- The supplier of such services is established in Malta, or has his permanent address or usual residence only in Malta; and
+- The supplier of such services is established in Malta, or has a permanent address or usual residence only in Malta;

-- The customers are non-taxable persons who are established, have their place of permanent address or usual residence in any Member State other than Malta; and
+- The customers are nontaxable persons that are established or have their place of permanent address or usual residence in any EU member state other than Malta; and

-- The total value of such supplies (exclusive of VAT) does not in the current calendar year exceed EUR10,000 and did not do so in the course of the preceding calendar year.
+- The total value of such supplies (exclusive of VAT) does not exceed EUR 10,000 in the current calendar year and did not exceed this threshold during the preceding calendar year.

-In addition, suppliers falling within the scope of this provision have the right to opt for the place of supply to be determined in accordance with the special rule mentioned above, which option shall in any event cover two calendar years.
-Exercise of this right shall require a written notice to be furnished to the Commissioner for Revenue specifying the date from which it applies, which date cannot be earlier than thirty days from the date on which it is furnished.
+In addition, suppliers falling within the scope of this provision have the right to opt for the place of supply to be determined in accordance with the special rule mentioned above, and this election will apply for two calendar years.
+Exercise of this right will require written notice to be submitted to the Commissioner for Revenue specifying the date from which the election applies, which cannot be earlier than 30 days from the date on which it is submitted.

-As of 1 January 2019, a “taxable person not established within the Community" is defined “a taxable person who has not established his business in the territory of the Community and who has no fixed establishment there”.
-The additional condition under existing rules whereby in order for a person to qualify as being established outside the Community, such person should also not be required to be identified for VAT purposes under article 10 of the Malta VAT Act, is therefore being removed.
+For purposes of the scheme for non-EU taxable persons supplying TBES under the MOSS, a “taxable person not established within the Community" is defined as “a taxable person who has not established his business in the territory of the Community and who has no fixed establishment there.”
+Therefore, the additional condition under Malta’s existing domestic rules will be removed, under which, for a person to qualify as being established outside the EU, that person also should not be required to be identified for VAT purposes under Malta’s VAT Act.

 Get news faster